French blockade of the Río de la Plata: Start of the blockade

-The Supreme Protector of the Confederation Andrés de Santa Cruz supported free trade with Europeans, as well as the Unitarians, whereas Rosas was leader of the Federales.
-Rosas would later declare war against the Confederation for harboring Unitarian leaders, however, it did not develop favorably for Argentina, and the French consul Aimé Roger moved to Buenos Aires to request the capitulation of Argentina.
+The Supreme Protector of the Peru–Bolivian Confederation, Andrés de Santa Cruz, supported free trade with Europeans, as well as the Unitarians, whereas Rosas was leader of the Federales.
+Rosas would later declare war against the Confederation for harboring Unitarian leaders.
+The war did not develop favorably for Argentina, and the French consul Aimé Roger went to Buenos Aires to request the capitulation of Argentina.
 He demanded that a pair of French citizens were released from prison.
-Those were César Hipólito Bacle, who had sold Argentine cartography to Bolivia, and Pedro Lavié, who had stolen from a regiment in Dolores.
+Those citizens were César Hipólito Bacle, who had sold Argentine cartography to Bolivia, and Pedro Lavié, who had stolen from a regiment in Dolores.
 It was also demanded that another pair were exempted from military service, and that France received the condition of "most favoured nation".
 This designation would provide commercial privileges, similar to those granted by Bernardino Rivadavia to Britain.
-Although the requests were light, Rosas considered that they would only provide precedent for further French interference in the internal affairs of Argentina, and refused to comply.
+Although the requests were light, Rosas believed that they would only provide precedent for further French interference in the internal affairs of Argentina, and refused to comply.
 As a result, France started a naval blockade over Buenos Aires.
 The French admiral Louis François Jean Leblanc started it on March 28, 1838.

 Rosas took advantage of the British interests in the zone.
-The minister Manuel Moreno pointed to the Foreign Office that the commerce between Argentina and Britain was being harmed by the French blockade, and that it would be a mistake for Britain to support it.
-France underestimated the chance of having such problems with its European ally, counting on that the blockade would be short and Rosas would be forced to leave the government in a short time.
+The minister Manuel Moreno pointed out to the Foreign Office that the commerce between Argentina and Britain was being harmed by the French blockade, and that it would be a mistake for Britain to support it.
+France underestimated the chance of having such problems with its European ally, counting on the blockade being short and Rosas being forced to leave the government in a short time.
 They judged that the people would seize the opportunity to stand against Rosas, but underestimated his popularity.
-With the nation being threatened by both two European powers and two neighbour countries allied with them, the patriotic loyalty increased to the point that even some notable Unitarians who had fled to Montevideo returned to the country to offer their military help, such as Soler, Lamadrid and Espinosa.
-José de San Martín, who was living in France, wrote a letter to Rosas giving him his full support.
-San Martín repudiated the Unitarians that allied themselves with a foreign country against their own nation, saying that "such felony, not even the tomb can make it disappear".
-He also offered his service to Rosas in the war, who declined it because San Martín was more than sixty years old.
+With the nation being threatened by both two European powers and two neighboring countries allied with them, patriotic loyalty increased to the point that even some notable Unitarians who had fled to Montevideo returned to the country to offer their military help, such as Soler, Lamadrid and Espinosa.
+José de San Martín, who was living in France, wrote a letter to Rosas pledging his full support.
+San Martín repudiated the Unitarians that allied themselves with a foreign country against their own nation, saying that "not even death can expunge such felony".
+He also offered his services to Rosas in the war, who declined due to San Martín being over sixty years old.